A: Typographic variants

-At the end of the Roman Empire (5th century AD), several variants of the cursive minuscule developed through Western Europe.
+At the end of the Roman Empire (5th century CE), several variants of the cursive minuscule developed through Western Europe.
 Among these were the semi-cursive minuscule of Italy, the Merovingian script in France, the Visigothic script in Spain, and the Insular or Anglo-Irish semi-uncial or Anglo-Saxon majuscule of Great Britain.
 By the ninth century, the Caroline script, which was very similar to the present-day form, was the principal form used in book-making, before the advent of the printing press.
 This form was derived through a combining of prior forms.